current

 • 2019: NASA held a public meeting to showcase their Supplemental Environmental Impact Statement (SEIS).
 NASA’s oversized posters claimed there would be no difference to human health if they removed all the contamination or if they left all of the contamination.

-• 2019: NASA determined that substantially more soil needed to be removed from its part of the site than what it estimated in the 2014 report and creates a supplemental environmental statement, or SEIS.
+• 2019: NASA determined that substantially more soil needed to be removed from its part of the site than what it estimated in the 2014 report and created a supplemental environmental statement, or SEIS.
 NASA lauds option “C” which will leave almost all contamination on site.

 • 2018: the Woolsey Fire begins at the Santa Susana Field Laboratory site.

-• 2018: DTSC rejects Boeing’s SRAM3 in early 2018.
-Boeing instituted a dispute resolution process, which resulted in DTSC saying it would do the residential risk assessment methodology in house.
-Boeing’s SRAM3, with no residential standards, has not yet been approved by the DTSC.
+• 2018: DTSC rejects Boeing’s (Standardized Risk Assessment Methodology) SRAM Version 3 in early 2018.
+Boeing instituted a dispute resolution process, which resulted in DTSC saying it would do the residential risk assessment methodology in-house.

 Press conference for the signing of the 2010 AOC cleanup agreement includes former Ventura County Supervisor Linda Parks, Representative Julia Brownly, Representative Brand Sherman, and City Councilman Greig Smith.